jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

     WHEN temp.Age_Bracket = '80_and_over' THEN 9 END),
     Class
 ~~~
 The result of this query provided an answer that related directly to my last question.
+Most of the passengers within each age bracket flew Economy or Economy Plus.
+However, the opposite was true for passengers aged 40-59; the vast majority of those passengers flew Business Class, which, as seen in my previous question, has a high correlation with satisfaction.
+(It should be noted that the majority of passengers aged 30-39 also flew Business, however, the split was closer to an even split against Economy and Economy Plus; not enough to counter the high number of neutral or dissatisfied customers).

 **6. How does age affect the scores of the various components of satisfaction?**